tango-controls/tango-doc/source/getting-started/development/cpp/cpp-quick-start.rst

 .. image:: cpp-quick-start/imagePackaging.png

 Once you created a skeleton and added the header, you can add your code into the class and compile it.
-In this section you can fine a complete guide to how create a c++ device class.
+In :ref:`this section<first_cpp_device_class_implementation>` you can find a guide how to implement a c++ device class.
+You may find more on device API :ref:`here<device_api>`.

-In this link you can find the POGO guide.
+In :ref:`this link <pogo_manual>` you can find the POGO guide.

 Step 3: compile the device class
 --------------------------------